GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

   ]
   ```

 - We want the `unknown-project-number` here.
-Add this into your `egress_policies` in `3-networks` under DEVELOPMENT.AUTO.TFVARS, NON-PRODUCTION.AUTO.TFVARS & PRODUCTION.AUTO.TFVARS
+Add this into your `egress_policies` in `3-networks` under DEVELOPMENT.AUTO.TFVARS, nonproduction.AUTO.TFVARS & PRODUCTION.AUTO.TFVARS

   ```
   // Service Catalog